nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![uicomponent](DG_Diagrams/UiComponent.png)

 #### 2.1.2.
 Logic Component
-The logic component is responsible for the following tasks:
+The Logic component is responsible for the following tasks:
 - Make sense of the command entered by the user by splitting it into the command type and the parameters and/or delimiters if any.
 -  Executes a command based on its type and provides an appropriate result to the user via the Ui component.